 A program of student health services is provided in the areas of health assessment and care, emergency care, communicable disease prevention and control, and health education and screenings for students of Baldwin County.
-Screening programs include vision, hearing, dental, and spine as required and as mandated by state law.
+Screening programs include vision and hearing screening in grades kindergarten and second and fourth and scoliosis screening is provided in grades 5-9 (ages 11-14) as mandated by state law.
+Periodically, dental screening programs are provided for elementary school students.
 Various health education programs are provided annually.
 A "Changing Bodies" program is offered for all fifth-grade students with parental consent.
 Emphasis is given to "hand washing" and "cough and sneeze etiquette" programs on an as-needed basis across grade levels throughout the year.
 Individualized Health Care Plans (IHPs) and/or Emergency Action (EAPs) Plans are developed for students who: 1) need health services on a daily or regular basis, 2) have health conditions that may lead to a medical emergency and require an EAP, 3) require specialized care, 4) receive health services under an IEP or Section 504, and/or 5) receive care delegated by an RN to unlicensed assistive personnel at school) (NASN, Sampson & Will, 2017).